- BAMISE OLANREWAJU

 Forum Chair and Technical LeadContact Details: [email protected]

-Daniel Adeuyi is an award-winning electrical engineer.
-He is currently a Postdoctoral Research Associate at Cardiff University on the European Commission BEST PATHS project, which focuses on grid connection of offshore wind farms through high-voltage direct current (HVDC) transmission systems.
+Daniel Adeuyi is a chartered engineer with the UK Engineering Council and award-winning researcher on renewable energy and power systems.
+He is currently a Post-Doctoral Research Associate at Cardiff University, UK, for the European Commission BEST PATHS project, which focuses on grid connection of offshore wind farms through high voltage direct current (HVDC) transmission systems.
 In 2009, Daniel worked with the team of Chinese electrical engineers, who designed and commissioned the 650 MW Olorunsogo combined cycle power plant in Nigeria.
 He received a BSc. degree in Electrical/Electronics Engineering from the University of Agriculture, Abeokuta, Nigeria in 2010.
 He was awarded a Master’s degree with Distinction Grade in Electrical Energy Systems in 2012 and a PhD. in Electrical Engineering in 2016, both at Cardiff University, UK.
 Daniel won the prestigious World Energy Forum Student Energy Essay Contest First Prize in 2012, and he was awarded the UK First Prize and the European First Prize at the Eurelectric Student Essay Contest in 2014.
 He is an expert in modelling, planning and operation of electrical power systems and he is passionate about contributing his skills to enhance the development of affordable, sustainable and modern energy services for all.
-Daniel is an emerging research star with extensive research collaborations in China, Canada and the United Kingdom and has presented his work in over 8 countries across the world.
-Daniel is currently the Chair of the Nigeria Energy Forum.
+Daniel is an emerging research star with extensive research collaborations in China, Canada and the UK and has presented his work in over 8 countries across the world.
+Daniel is Forum Chair at the Nigeria Energy Forum.

 - AKINTUNDE BABATUNDE